 Autodesk

-This is a profound change.
+As we are on the cusp of an AI revolution, this is a profound change.
 Historically, your files were yours: a Revit model or AutoCAD drawing was protected only by your own governance.
-Now the licence agreement dictates not only how the software runs, but also how you can use the fruits of your own labour.
+Now the licence agreement could potentially dictate not only how the software runs, but also how you can use the fruits of your own labour.

 Talking with May Winfield, global director of commercial, legal and digital risks for global engineering consultancy Buro Happold, she suggests this goes further: Autodesk’s Acceptable Use Policy’s purported restrictions on customer outputs may even conflict with copyright laws in certain jurisdictions, where authors automatically own their creations unless they expressly transfer or license those rights.
 The question becomes: if copyright law guarantees authorship, but Autodesk contractually limits permitted uses, which prevails?

 In these documents, Autodesk introduces the term “Output,” meaning any file or result generated using its software.
-The AUP explicitly prohibits customers from using “any Offering or related Output in connection with the training of any machine learning or artificial intelligence algorithm, software, or system.”
-In practice, this means that even though Autodesk concedes ownership of your designs, it contractually restricts you from applying them in one of the most strategically valuable ways: training your own AI models.
+The AUP states that customers must not use “any Offering or related Output in connection with the training of any machine learning or artificial intelligence algorithm, software, or system.”
+In practice, this means that even though Autodesk concedes ownership of your designs, it may contractually restrict you from applying them in one of the most strategically valuable ways: training your own AI models.

 Knock-on risks for consultants